Creebos/Mindwatch/BLOG.md

 ### Software Engineering

-In this week we created a base setup for our Application.
-It consists of 3 Docker Containers, for backend, frontend and SQL Server.
-We used docker compose, to be able to coordinate the 3 containers together and configure their network connectivity.
+This week, the base setup for the application was established, consisting of three Docker containers: one for the backend, one for the frontend, and one for the SQL Server.
+Docker Compose was used to coordinate these containers, ensuring proper network connectivity and seamless interaction between them.

-For the Frontend, we wanted to make use of the fast reload feature, so changes in the source code would be applied to the running instance in dev mode immediately.
-This was rather tricky, since with docker files usually get copied and then compiled, since its inside a virtual machine.
-Luckily Docker also supports mounted volumes, which was the solution for us.
-We simply mounted our source code from the developper machine into the docker container, and used vite to build, watch and run our application.
+For the frontend, implementing a fast reload feature presented a small challenge aimed at refining the setup.
+This feature allows changes in the source code to be instantly reflected in the running instance during development mode, but achieving it required more than just a straightforward configuration.
+It was somewhat challenging because Docker typically copies files into the container and compiles them, which can be limiting since it operates in a virtualized environment.
+The solution involved utilizing Docker's support for mounted volumes.
+By mounting the source code from the developer's machine directly into the Docker container, Vite was able to build, watch, and run the application effectively in real time.

 ## Week 08 / Week 09